kmeixner/pricing_lib/README.md

 Options:

 1. Use the HTML5 UI provided by index.html to test.
-2. Open up the index.html page in Chrome, open up the development console and then test through the console:
+2. Open up the index.html page in Chrome, open up the development console and then test through the console by typing code similar to the following:

 ```
 var objPricingLib = new PricingLib();
-objPricingLib.calculateRate(1299.99, 3, 'food');
+objPricingLib.calculateRate(1299.99, 'food', 3);
 ```

+Where:

+1299.99 := the base price,
+'food' := the sector,
+3 := the number of people